This article was published online in 2026

 Baldwin left school at sixteen and worked as a clerical assistant.
 Then, in 1970, she began training as a nurse at the Concord Repatriation General Hospital (CRGH) in Sydney.
 Over the following years, she undertook training at the Royal Alexandra Hospital for Children, Concord, and the Gladesville Mental Hospital.
 She also spent time as a nurse at the Princess Alexandra Hospital in Brisbane.
 By late 1976 she had returned to work at CRGH.
 In 1979 she obtained a diploma in nursing education at the Cumberland College of Health Sciences and began teaching student nurses.

-In early 1987 Baldwin was working for a medical supplies company, Boehringer Mannheim, when she met Robert John Walsh, car retailer.
+In early 1987 Baldwin was working for a medical supplies company, Boehringer Mannheim, when she met Robert John Walsh, car detailer.
 They were married on 11 September 1988 at Durham Park, Castle Hill, with Presbyterian rites.

 While she was working at Lidcombe Hospital she helped establish the first national standards of practice for diabetes education in 1991, and was later involved with the Diabetes Centre at Westmead Hospital in the mid-1990s.
 Further, she was a member of an expert working group coordinated by ADEA and the New South Wales Health Department to devise official guidelines for diabetes education for health professionals.
 In 1997 she was one of the recipients of the inaugural Diabetes Australia awards.

 Many of those who benefited from Baldwin’s care were children.
 For many years she volunteered at camps for children with diabetes, where she was fondly known as ‘camp mum.’
 In 1993 she was appointed to the board of the Juvenile Diabetes Research Foundation.
 Her personal experience of growing up with the condition informed her advocacy.
 Rhonda Griffiths, a friend and colleague, remembered her as a ‘small’ but ‘brave person’ who bore her struggle with diabetes with quiet dignity and determination.
 As a young nurse, years before finger-prick blood glucose tests were available, Baldwin would begin her day by ‘rising at 4:30am to boil her urine to check her blood sugar level and to have her insulin before going on duty’ (Griffiths 1999, 40).
+She was also passionate about motorsport and a doting dog owner.

 By the mid-1990s Baldwin’s health had deteriorated to the extent that she required renal dialysis.
 In 1997 her sister Diane donated a kidney but, within days of the transplant, it failed and had to be removed.
 Despite her worsening health, Baldwin continued to work for the New South Wales Nurses’ Association and studied at the University of Technology Sydney (MEd, 1999).
 She died on 1 June 1999 of coronary heart disease and renal failure and was cremated.
 The ADEA subsequently established an annual award and oration in her name.

-Charmaine Robson, 'Baldwin, Jan Robyn (1950–1999)', Australian Dictionary of Biography, National Centre of Biography, Australian National University, https://adb.anu.edu.au/biography/baldwin-jan-robyn-35203/text44527, published online 2026, accessed online 7 March 2026.
+Charmaine Robson, 'Baldwin, Jan Robyn (1950–1999)', Australian Dictionary of Biography, National Centre of Biography, Australian National University, https://adb.anu.edu.au/biography/baldwin-jan-robyn-35203/text44527, published online 2026, accessed online 12 June 2026.

 Jan Baldwin